gmaindol/gmaindol-gmail.com/README.md

 # HA Clustering

-Palo Alto Networks firewall models (HW and VMseries) now support session state synchronization among firewalls in a high availability (HA) cluster of up to 16 firewalls.
+Palo Alto Networks firewall models (Hardware Firewall and VMseries) now support session state synchronization among firewalls in a high availability (HA) cluster of up to 16 firewalls.
 The HA cluster peers synchronize sessions to protect against failure of link or device.
-If a link goes down, the sessions fail over to a different firewall in the cluster.
+If a link or device goes down, the sessions fail over to a different firewall in the cluster.
-*

 # HA Cluster Configuration
 HA Cluster configuration skillet provides quick an easy way to configure an HA cluster across devices.
 With this skillet customer can configure HA cluster on multiple devices and assign them to their respective HA clusters.